SubashRandika/devcircle/README.md

 ### Live Demo

-DevCircle is in live very soon.
+DevCircle will be live very soon.
 Please be ready to check that out.